gsomani/puzzle_janestreet/README.md

 Here are some WIP threads that we're continuing on:
 - Decoding the entire FSM
 - Understanding the exact hashing algorithm
-    - (we think this is implementing a [sponge function](https://en.wikipedia.org/wiki/Sponge_function), based on the 11-cycle internal periods we've seen)
+    - (This chip is very likely implementing a [sponge function](https://en.wikipedia.org/wiki/Sponge_function), based on the 11-cycle internal periods we've seen.
+There are also other families showing periods of 8,16,and 44)
 - Working out how exactly the hash of the passphrase is encoded into the netlist
 - Are there multiple solutions to `I`?
 (SAT doesnt guarantee uniqueness)